olanuges90/analytics-data-lake/README.md

 Step 5: Install the Dependencies.

-- Run the commmand to Install the required Packages:
+- Run the command to Install the required Packages:

       pip install -r requirements.txt